Before I teach you how to convert monitor into smart TV let me put into perspective the tech ecosystem, we are existing in.

 Good thing is all these hardware units are relatively cheap and you can get them easily online or your local hardware store.

-- HDMI female-to-female coupler easily connects two HDMI A Male to A Male cables together
+- IN THE BOX: 2-pack of 29 x 22mm HDMI female-to-female couplers for connecting two HDMI A Male to A Male cables

-- Ideal for extended reach when connecting Blu-ray players, Fire TV, Apple TV, PS4, PS3, XBox one, Xbox 360, computers, and other HDMI-enabled devices to TVs, displays, A/V receivers, and more
+- FOR HDMI-ENABLED DEVICES: Ideal for extended reach when connecting Blu-ray players, Fire TV, Apple TV, PS4, PS3, XBox one, Xbox 360, computers, and other HDMI-enabled devices to TVs, displays, A/V receivers, and more

-- Supports Ethernet, 3D, 4K video, and Audio Return Channel (ARC)
+- SUPPORTS 4K VIDEO & MORE: Supports Ethernet, 3D, 4K video, and Audio Return Channel (ARC)

 - Product Name:19 Pin HDMI Male to HDMI Male.Gold plated connectors,Color : Black and Gold Tone.